Skip to main content

 const items = useQuery(() => db.collection('tablename').getAll())

-// Example 2: Or get a single item by ID.
-You could use async instead of useQuery if you need it only once
+// Example 2: Or get a single item by ID using async/await

 const [singleItem, setSingleItem] = useState(null)